 Tristaina Solar Viewpoint

-This season, Ordino Arcalís is opening a viewpoint–sundial located on the peak of Peyreguils, at an altitude of 2,701 metres and a few metres from the geographical border between Andorra and France.
+You can't miss in Ordino Arcalís the viewpoint–sundial located on the peak of Peyreguils, at an altitude of 2,701 metres and a few metres from the geographical border between Andorra and France.
 This peak is part of the Tristaina cirque, along with the Costa Rodona, Tristaina, Creussans, and Cabanyó peaks.

 To enjoy these views, take the Tristaina gondola and then the Creussans chairlift.
 The first section, 6 minutes long, leaves L’Hortell and reaches the foot of the Coma restaurant: a very interesting panoramic trip.
 Then there is the second section, a 15-minute journey on the Creussans chairlift during which you can admire the natural and scenic landscape of the valley.
 At the top of the Creussans chairlift, a 15-20 minute walk will take you to the new viewpoint, which this year will also become the starting point for several hiking trails.